Sh3b0/pft/README.md

 ## Frameworks and technology used
 - Flask for backend
 - HTML, CSS, Vanilla JS for front-end and client-side
-- WebRTC has to be supported by the user browser
+- [WebRTC](https://webrtc.org/) has to be supported by the user browser

+## Local testing

+1. Install requirements `pip install -r requirements.txt`
+2. run `python3 server.py`

 ## Contribution
 - Feel free to open a pull request, suggest a feature, or report a bug by creating an issue